Meet The Team

 Mr. Brenner has been featured on several television shows including: “Good Morning America,” Court T.V.’s “Catherine Crier Live,” “On Air with Ryan Seacrest,” “Celebrity Justice,” and “Fox News Live.”
 He has been quoted in the New York Post.

-Gregory D. Brenner has stood up for the rights of clients in courtrooms throughout the greater Los Angeles area his entire career.
+Gregory D. Brenner has stood up for the rights of clients in courtrooms throughout the greater Orange County and Los Angeles areas his entire career.
 He is a compassionate, fair and honest advocate whose pugnacious spirit assists him in his fight to protect the rights of his clients.
 He understands both the importance and the need for justice.

 Supervising Attorney of Counsel, New Client Relations